Content curation is strategically gathering and putting together ideas to form a piece of content.

 So, curating content means gathering information from the content already published on the internet and organizing the obtained information into a whole new content.

 You don’t develop a whole new piece of content from scratch.
-The topic is the only thing which belongs to you.
+The topic is the only thing that belongs to you.
 The rest of it is gathered, organized, and shaped to look and read better.

 Don’t make the mistake of thinking curating content means duplicating someone else’s work.
 Absolutely not.